 We hope you will be able to attend the meeting.
 However, even if you anticipate attending in person, we urge you to mark, sign, date, and return the enclosed proxy card to ensure that your shares will be represented.
 If you attend, you will, of course, be entitled to vote in person.

 Sincerely,

+/s/ David P. Yeager

-DAVID P. YEAGER Chairman and Chief Executive Officer
+DAVID P. YEAGER

+Chairman and Chief Executive Officer

 HUB GROUP, INC.